Hello!

-My academic research has been honored with grants and awards from the Andrew W. Mellon Foundation, the Social Science Research Council, and The Buffett Institute for Global Affairs.
-My work has appeared in Theatre Research International and is forthcoming in Theatre Journal, Women’s Innovations in Theatre, Dance, and Performance (Bloomsbury), and Researching Popular Entertainment (Routledge).
-My first book, Three Loves for Three Oranges: Gozzi, Meyerhold, Prokofiev, was co-edited with Dassia N. Posner and Kevin Bartig and published by Indiana University Press.
+My academic writing and research have been honored with awards from the American Theatre & Drama Society, the Theatre & Performance Research Association, the Andrew W. Mellon Foundation, the Social Science Research Council, and the Buffett Institute for Global Affairs.
+My work has appeared in Theatre Journal, Theatre Research International, Researching Popular Entertainment (Routledge), and is forthcoming in Women’s Innovations in Theatre, Dance, and Performance (Bloomsbury).
+My first book, Three Loves for Three Oranges: Gozzi, Meyerhold, Prokofiev, has been co-edited with Dassia N. Posner and Kevin Bartig and published by Indiana University Press.

 My CV is available here.